 Instructions

 - Add tomato and spices.
-Mix and let it sauté for 2-3 minutes.
+Stir and let it sauté for 2-3 minutes.

 - Add coconut milk and shrimp to the pot.
 Stir and press cancel.
-Close lid with vent in sealing position.
+Close the lid with the vent in sealing position.

-- Start the instant pot in Manual or Pressure cook mode at low pressure for 3 minutes.
+- Start the Instant Pot in pressure cook mode at low pressure for 3 minutes.

 - Stir in the lime juice and garnish with cilantro.
 Coconut Shrimp Curry is ready to be served.
 Enjoy with rice.